ws-cd/ws-cd.github.io/docs/tutorial/gpt_flow.md

 nav_order: 4
 ---
 ## GPT Flow
-The fastest way to create a conversational bot is providing a GPT script.
+The fastest way to create a conversational bot is providing a GPT prompt.
 Here are a few examples.

 ### Cases - Prompt